AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/workload-balancer/update-items-in-summary-panel-in-workload-balancer.md

 You can use the Summary panel of a task or an issue to update important information for that item. in the Workload Balancer.

-The Summary panel is available for tasks <span class="preview">and issues in both areas of the Workload Balancer</span>.
+The Summary panel is available for tasks <span class="preview">and issues</span> in both the Assigned and Unassigned Work areas of the Workload Balancer.

 ## Access requirements